scherersoftware/cakephp-schema/README.md

 - [ ] Refactoring and cleaning the code

 ## Known issues
- - SQL Lite is not fully supported
+ - SQLite is not fully supported